Tim McKeithan: Post-baseball

 After his baseball career, he worked as a salesman, and later owned a nursing home in Forest City, North Carolina.
-On August 30, 1969, McKeithan was shot in the stomach by another man and died in Forest City.
+On August 30, 1969, McKeithan was shot in the stomach by man and died in Forest City.
 He is interred at Concord Baptist Church Cemetery in Bostic, North Carolina.

 McKeithan's great-nephew, Joel McKeithan, is a hitting coach in MLB.